Tarpan07/mini-kv-database/README.md

 A lightweight in-memory key-value database engine written in C++.

-This project explores the internal architecture of modern databases by implementing core components such as in-memory storage, Write-Ahead Logging (WAL), snapshot persistence, crash recovery, TTL expiration, and command parsing.
+This project simulates the internal architecture of modern databases by implementing core components such as in-memory storage, Write-Ahead Logging (WAL), snapshot persistence, crash recovery, TTL (Time-To-Live), and LRU (Least Recently Used) eviction.

 ---